dfortizgu/Bogota-Infringements-Analysis/capstone-project.md

 5. Who is your audience, and what materials will help you present to them effectively?

 **Answers:**
-1. My client is the government of Bogotá (capital of Colombia), who want to extract valuable information from accident and infringements data in the city to implement better mobility strategies.
+1. My client is the government of Bogotá (capital of Colombia), who want to extract valuable information from infringements data in the city to implement better mobility strategies.
-2. The infringements and accident data in Bogotá for the year 2020 and 2021.
+2. The infringements data in Bogotá for the year 2015 and 2021.
 A proper understanding of the geospatial data and its proper manipulation.
-3. Geospatial data obtained from the data provided by the police, which provides information about the kind of accident and the kind of infringements happened in Bogotá those years
+3. Geospatial data obtained from the data provided by the police, which provides information about the kind of infringements happened in Bogotá those years
 4. From the open data center of the District Secretary of Mobility of Bogotá.
 It's [web page](https://datos.movilidadbogota.gov.co/).
-5. I want to inspect the main accident zones in the city as well as the infringement behavior over time in the city.
+5. I want to inspect the main infringement behavior over time in the city.

 **Guiding questions**